ponylang/ponylang-website/content/community/index.md

 The most important community resources for those who are new to Pony are:

 * Pony [community Zulip](https://ponylang.zulipchat.com)
-* The [Users Mailing List](https://pony.groups.io/g/user) for discussion of all things Pony that don't involve the development of Pony itself
 * The [frequently asked questions]({{< relref "faq/index.md">}}) section of this website.

-If you are looking for help with Pony and can't get a response in Zulip, we advise that you send an email to the Users Mailing List.

 ## News